perfana/perfana-java-client/README.md

 * _failover_ - initiate a failover during the test
 * _after test_ - start generating reports, clean up environment

+The failover is scheduled 5 minutes after the end of the rampup.

+The keep alive is scheduled each 15 seconds during the test.

 The events will also be given a set of properties per implementation class.
 The properties can be added before the test run using the `PerfanaClientBuilder`.